Skip to main content

 • Strategize effective interview structures for hiring the right people for your practice

-• Identify best practices for retaining new hires
+• Identify best practices for retaining your new hires

 • Determine methodology for giving and receiving employee feedback